nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-07-types_of_business_insurance.md

 If you run a business, odds are you will use at least one of the policies mentioned in this list.

 ####    1. General Liability Insurance
 <p>Business liability insurance provides broad coverage.
 Protects from claims made against damages caused during business operations.
-Protects against properties rented by your firm, medical claims, legal injuries.
-Mandatory.</p>
+Protects property rented by your business, medical claims and injuries.</p>

 <p>Without general liability insurance, it is going to be harder to get clients and grow your business.
 Protects from claims brought against damages caused to others.
 Business liability insurance does not cover damages made within your company.</p>